Funny Girl (film): "Hello, gorgeous"

 "Hello, gorgeous" are the first words uttered by Streisand in the film.
-Upon winning the Academy Award for Best Actress, Streisand's first comment when handed the Oscar statuette was to look at the Oscar and say "Hello, gorgeous."
+At the 41st Academy Awards ceremony, upon winning the Academy Award for Best Actress Streisand's first comment when handed the Oscar statuette was to look at the Oscar and say "Hello, gorgeous."

 Since release, "Hello, gorgeous" has been referenced in several films.
 The line appeared as the name of the salon where Michelle Pfeiffer's character worked in Married to the Mob.
 The line was also uttered by the character Max Bialystock in the 1967 film The Producers and its Broadway adaptation, but the inflection used by Zero Mostel is different from that used by Streisand.
 The line is also regularly peppered through popular culture.

 Sean Harris may be known for playing darker characters in series such as Southcliffe or The Borgias, but he says that he was inspired to become an actor when he saw Barbra Streisand in Funny Girl.

-In 2005, the line was chosen as #81 on the American Film Institute list, AFI's 100 Years...100 Movie Quotes.
+In 2005, the line was chosen as No. 81 on the American Film Institute list, AFI's 100 Years...100 Movie Quotes.

 Sequel

-In 1975, Streisand reprised her role of Brice opposite James Caan as Brice's third husband, impresario Billy Rose, in a sequel entitled Funny Lady.
-Production began in April 1974, the film premiered in March 1975 to mixed reviews from critics.
+In 1975, Streisand reprised her role of Brice with James Caan as Brice's third husband, impresario Billy Rose, in the sequel Funny Lady.
+Production began in April 1974, and the film premiered in March 1975 to mixed reviews from critics.